huggingface/blog/annotated-diffusion.md

 ### Conditional U-Net

 Now that we've defined all building blocks (position embeddings, ResNet/ConvNeXT blocks, attention and layer normalization), it's time to define the entire neural network.
-The job of the network $\mathbf{\epsilon}_\theta(\mathbf{x}_t, t)$ is to output the noise added to the input.
-Hence it will need to output a tensor of the same size as the input.
-For this purpose, the authors employ a conditional U-Net architecture.
+Recall that the job of the network $\mathbf{\epsilon}_\theta(\mathbf{x}_t, t)$ is to take in a batch of noisy images + noise levels, and output the noise added to the input.
+More formally:

-This network does the following internally:
+- the network takes a batch of noisy images of shape `(batch_size, num_channels, height, width)` and a batch of noise levels of shape `(batch_size, 1)` as input, and returns a tensor of shape `(batch_size, num_channels, height, width)`

+The network is built up as follows:
-* first, a convolutional layer is applied on the input, and position embeddings are added
+* first, a convolutional layer is applied on the batch of noisy images, and position embeddings are computed for the noise levels
-* next, the input is downsampled using ResNet or ConvNeXT blocks, after which attention is applied
+* next, a sequence of downsampling stages are applied.
+Each downsampling stage consists of 2 ResNet/ConvNeXT blocks + layernorm + attention + residual connection + a downsample operation
 * at the middle of the network, again ResNet or ConvNeXT blocks are applied, interleaved with attention
-* the tensor is upsampled again, using ResNet or ConvNeXT blocks, after which attention is applied
+* next, a sequence of upsampling stages are applied.
+Each upsampling stage consists of 2 ResNet/ConvNeXT blocks + layernorm + attention + residual connection + an upsample operation
 * finally, a ResNet/ConvNeXT block followed by a convolutional layer is applied.

 Ultimately, neural networks stack up layers as if they were lego blocks.